 The tricky part of coercion is that it doesn’t always sound mean and scary, but it is a way to break down your vision of a Healthy Me.
 Sometimes a person might pressure their partner by saying things like, “I thought you loved me,” or “We’ve done it before, and it was great.
 Why can’t we do it now?”.
 Pressure can also come in forms of put-downs and guilt trips if someone says, “You’re acting like a kid,” or “You got me excited, what do you expect”.
-The reality is it doesn’t matter if you’ve had sex before and the other person was aroused; you don’t ever owe your partner sex or need it to prove your love to them.
+The reality is, it doesn’t matter if you’ve had sex before or the other person was aroused; you don’t ever owe your partner sex or need it to prove your love to them.
 There are hundreds of ways to show love for someone without having sex.

 Expecting someone to have sex just because you’re in a relationship or dating or you went home with them after a date creates a false narrative about the role sex should play in a relationship.
 Coercing a partner is an attempt to get power and ownership over their partner's body.
 Coercion says that you don't have the right to say ‘no’ or show that you don’t want to have sex.
 It also shows that they don’t care about YOUR pleasure, comfort levels, and boundaries.
 Everyone has a right to be respected, and pressuring someone for sex is a huge sign of disrespect.